I just want to document this problem in case anyone else is having this same problem.

 Proposal

-I suggest shipping OpenWRT with this feature disabled by default.
+I suggest shipping OpenWRT with a large "Station inactivity limit" value.
 Android phones don't handle silent disconnects gracefully and this problem is hard to diagnose.
 "Disassociate On Low Acknowledgement" (which is enabled by default) should be more than enough to kill dead connections.